-Additionally, consolidations and mergers within the healthcare industry and the attendant changes in management have delayed or terminated sales discussions.
-Additionally, healthcare institutions are assessing and implementing many new technologies.
-Although many of these systems do not compete with LanVision products, these systems do compete for capital budget dollars and the available time of information systems personnel within the healthcare industries.
-Management believes the healthcare industry's focus on Year 2000 Compliance will continue to adversely affect potential sales opportunities for its direct sales force through most of fiscal 1999.
-Also, the Remarketing Agreement with Shared Medical Systems Corporation has developed more slowly than expected.
+The Remarketing Agreement with Shared Medical Systems Corporation has developed more slowly than expected.
 To date, SMS's Marketing of LanVision's products has been conducted by a small specialized sales force.
 Additionally, SMS's strategy is to tightly control marketing activities until such time that the integrated LanVision/SMS solution can be successfully demonstrated at its key customers.
-The integrated products have been delivered to two SMS customers and initial integration testing has been successfully completed.
-Final integration testing is scheduled for September.
+The integrated products have been delivered to two SMS customers and final integration testing has been successfully completed.
 LanVision expects that SMS's marketing activities related to the LanVision products will increase and believes revenue from this Remarketing Agreement will represent a greater percentage of the Company's total revenues in the future.

-After an agreement is executed, LanVision does not record revenues until it delivers the hardware and software or performs the agreed upon services.
+On agreements executed by LanVision's direct sales force, LanVision does not record revenues until it delivers the hardware and software or performs the agreed upon services.
 The commencement of revenue recognition varies depending on the size and complexity of the system and the scheduling of the implementation, training, interface development and other services requested by the customer.
 Accordingly, significant variations in revenues can result as more fully discussed under "Uneven Patterns of Quarterly Operating Results."
-Three customers accounted for approximately 47% of the revenues for the second quarter and 39% for the first six months of 1999 compared with 53% and 37%, respectively, of revenues in the comparable periods of the prior year.
+Three customers, excluding our remarketer SMS, accounted for approximately 29% of the revenues for the third quarter and 32% for the first nine months of 1999 compared with 56% and 31%, respectively, of revenues in the comparable periods of the prior year.
+Revenues from SMS accounted for approximately \$955,000 and \$1,168,000 for the three and nine months ended October 31, 1999, respectively.